AntonV0/python-setup-basics/README.md

 - Virtual Environments (`venv`)
 - VS Code
 - Pylint
-- Black
+- autopep8
 - Git & GitHub

 ## Notes
 - The virtual environment (`.venv`) is excluded from version control using `.gitignore`
-- VS Code project-specific settings are included for consistent linting and formatting
+- VS Code project-specific settings are included to ensure consistent linting and formatting behaviour

 ---